Clintonio/NatureOverhaul/readme.txt

 -Lumberjack-: 		When enabled, trees will collapse into wood blocks from the point they were cut.
 -TreeDeath-: 		When enabled, trees will die and turn into planks determined by -DeathRate-.
 -TreeGrowthRate-: 	Determines the speed at which trees grow from saplings
+-QuickLeafDecay-:	When enabled, tree leaves will instantly decay when lumberjack is enabled.

 ===Climate Options===